asimons04/tesseract/docs/EnvironmentOptions.md

 ---

 ### PUBLIC_HIDE_REMOVED
 Sets the default option to hide removed posts/comments.
-May not be relevant for normal users (the API keeps changing behavior grrrr).
+May or may not be relevant for normal users (the API keeps changing behavior grrrr).

 **Valid Values**:  `true`, `false`